 Students can access Art Therapy, Dramatherapy or Music Therapy whilst at Orchard Hill College, depending on need and availability.
 The Creative Arts Therapies are established psychological clinical interventions, which are delivered by Health and Care Professions Council (HCPC) registered Therapists, to help students of all abilities.
 No previous creative art experience is necessary.

-During the Covid-19 lockdown we have created the following to offer support to students:
+We have created the following to offer support to students:

 This audio relaxation induction has been created for students of Orchard Hill College, by one of our Music Therapists, although it can be used by anybody (students, staff, families).

 You do not need to lie down to access this relaxation, but if you are able you will have a more holistic experience.
 It is best if listened to through headphones or ear buds.